-If you are new to Bitwarden, it's likely that the web browser you use has been saving and autofilling your passwords.
-Most web browsers enable this by default, but experts generally agree that built-in password managers are more vulnerable than dedicated solutions like Bitwarden.
+If you're new to Bitwarden, your web browser likely saves and autofills your passwords.
+Most web browsers enable this by default, even though experts generally agree that

 note

 The Bitwarden browser extension can be deployed across managed endpoints.
-Learn more about deploying the Bitwarden browser extension to managed devices.
+Learn more about

-Learn how to disable the built-in password manager for major browsers:
+Learn how to disable the built-in password manager for major browsers.

 tip